ssmit059/hello-world/README.md

 Hello!

-Marc Spector here, I have a split personilty disorder.
+Marc Spector here, I have a split personality disorder.
-This allows me to be a billionare during the day and crime fighter at night.
+This allows me to be a billionnaire during the day and crime fighter at night.